 Section 3.
 To be eligible for nomination, a person must be a voting member of the Society.

 Section 4.
 Persons may be nominated a second time for any elected office in which they have already served, provided that a year’s time has elapsed since they served in that office.

 Article IV: Voting

 Section 1.
-All voting for elected officers and Councilors or to amend the Constitution or By Laws, shall be by mail ballot to the membership from the Executive Officer.
+All voting for elected officers and Councilors or to amend the Constitution or By Laws, shall be by ballot to the membership from the Executive Officer.

 Section 5.
 In the event of a tie vote for any office, the Executive Council shall be polled by the Executive Officer, and a majority of those voting shall prevail.

 Section 6.
 Member voting may be initiated on other matters related to the objectives of the Society, and these may arise from any of the same sources specified in Article X, Section 2, of the Constitution.
 Although Constitution changes require a two-thirds vote, other votes are by simple majority.

 Section 1.
 The President shall preside at all meetings of the Society, its Executive Council, and its Business Meeting.
 The President represents and speaks for the Society, may sign contracts and other documents on behalf of the Society, except as said duties are assigned to the Executive Officer, Treasurer, or other authorized agent of the Society.
 It is the President’s duty to name the Program Chair, and with that person jointly, arrange for the program for the year the President is in office.
 In the event of the President’s death, resignation, or inability to perform the duties of the President, the President-elect shall become President.
 If more than six months remain in the new President’s term, a special election shall occur immediately for the purpose of selecting a new President-elect.
 If less than six months remain in the President’s term, the office of President-elect shall remain vacant until the next regularly scheduled election.